WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * dynamo **streams** **hold** data for **24 hrs**

+- **HOT partitions** are **thing of a past**.
+Before, you would need to ensure even distribution of reads/writes across partitions.
+This is because WCU and RCU was distributed evenly.
+With that setup your _hot partition_ might end up throttling and dropping requests.
+Now **with adaptive scaling** that no longer is the case. **Dynamo will automatically given partitions WCU/RCU based on the number of traffic it receives**.
+It takes away from the pool of WCU/RCU available to the whole table.

 ### CloudFront

 - CloudFront is a **CDN**.
 Takes content that exists in a central location and distributes that content globally to caches.